Cebreros Station: Description

-The mobile dish of the antenna is 35 meters in diameter.
-The entire structure measures 40 meters in height and weighs 620 tons.
-The foundations begin at 20 meters deep.
+The mobile dish of the antenna is 35 m in diameter.
+The entire structure measures 40 m in height and weighs 620 tonnes.
+The foundations begin at 20 m deep.
 Much of the machinery responsible for moving the antenna is underground.

 It has more data acquisition capacity than the New Norcia antenna, since it receives and transmits information in the Ka band (31.8 - 32.3 GHz) as well as reception in the X band.
-Its target has an error of only six millidegrees (which is ten times more accurate than the usual monitoring antennas of 15 meters in diameter).
+Its target has an error of only six millidegrees (which is ten times more accurate than the usual monitoring antennas of 15 m in diameter).
 It has 250 temperature sensors distributed throughout the structure, so that it can auto-adjust automatically in case of expansion and contraction of the material due to meteorological changes.
 With respect to the New Norcia antenna, it is also faster in azimuth and elevation, and is able to withstand a more intense wind.

-Usually, the antenna is operated remotely from the European Space Operations Center (ESOC) located in Darmstadt (Germany).
+Usually, the antenna is operated remotely from the European Space Operations Centre (ESOC) located in Darmstadt (Germany).

 Site

 The station is located in a very quiet location, surrounded by pine and rockrose.
 Apart from its privileged situation, the choice fell on Cebreros because it has the necessary geographical coordinates (120 degrees east or west of the New Norcia station in Australia) and the lack of radioelectric interference produced by mobile telephony.

-At first, the option of Villafranca del Castillo (Madrid) was considered, where ESA already has a Space Astronomy Center (ESAC), but it was discarded due to its accelerated urban development, which would have been, without a doubt, a safe source of interference.
-Another argument in favor of Cebreros was to have the facilities that NASA used in the 1960s and 1970s to monitor the Apollo spacecraft.
+At first, the option of Villafranca del Castillo (Madrid) was considered, where ESA already has the European Space Astronomy Centre (ESAC), but it was discarded due to its accelerated urban development, which would have been, without a doubt, a safe source of interference.
+Another argument in favour of Cebreros was to have the facilities that NASA used in the 1960s and 1970s to monitor the Apollo spacecraft.
 NASA abandoned the use of this station in 1983 for budgetary reasons, and ceded the facilities to the Spanish government.

+July 2026 wildfires

+On 24 July 2026, the site was affected by the 2026 Spain wildfires.
+The staff were evacuated when the fire was approaching the site.
+On 25 July the European Space Agency stated that the fires came very close to the site, but the station appeared to be unharmed, although the site remained inaccessible.
+Preliminary inspections revealed that no significant damage was caused to either this site or the nearby Madrid Deep Space Communications Complex, though further inspections will be needed to check for less obvious problems.